arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 - and, finally, returns only the thing parsed by `b`, dropping the result of `a`.

-Don't stress too much yourself understanding `>>.` and `.>>` just yet.
-We will build several other little operators like these, so you'll have plenty of time to grasp them.
+We will build several other little operators, like `|>>`, `>>=`, `<|>` and the like.
+You'll have plenty of time to grasp them.
 For now, just get the idea: you will end up enriching F# with a bunch of new little grammatical constructs and syntactic elements, to make your parsing language more expressive.

 ## Special syntax for writing imperative code